PrashunKC/project_OS/README.md

 ## Project Overview

-This is a custom operating system built from scratch that demonstrates the fundamental concepts of OS development.
-The project includes:
+This is a custom operating system built from scratch that demonstrates fundamental OS development concepts.
+The project has evolved to include:

-- **A custom bootloader** written in x86 assembly that loads the OS kernel from a FAT12 filesystem
+- **A two-stage bootloader architecture** - Stage 1 loads Stage 2, enabling more sophisticated boot logic
+- **Stage 2 bootloader written in mixed Assembly and C** - Combines low-level hardware control with high-level logic
+- **Open Watcom C compiler integration** - Allows writing bootloader code in C with 16-bit real mode support
+- **Custom x86 assembly routines** - BIOS interrupt wrappers callable from C
 - **A simple kernel** that displays a message when loaded
 - **A FAT12 filesystem utility** for reading files from the disk image
-- **A complete build system** that creates a bootable floppy disk image
+- **A modular build system** with separate Makefiles for each component

 The OS is designed to run on x86 architecture (16-bit real mode) and can be executed in emulators like QEMU or on real hardware.

+### Why Two-Stage Bootloader?

+The BIOS boot sector is limited to 512 bytes, which is insufficient for complex bootloader logic.
+A two-stage design solves this:

+1. **Stage 1 (512 bytes)**: Minimal assembly code that understands FAT12 and loads Stage 2
+2. **Stage 2 (unlimited size)**: Full-featured bootloader written in C that can perform complex initialization, display messages, load drivers, etc.

+This architecture is used by real-world bootloaders like GRUB and Windows Boot Manager.

 ---